JeDaYoshi/Blargboard-Plus/README.md

 # Blargboard Plus
+**Notice:** This project is abandoned.
+Feel free to do whatever with it, but don't expect any future updates.

 Blargboard Plus is a board software written in PHP and MySQL.
 It's pretty easy to use, has a good set of features, and is built off of [Blargboard](http://blargboard.kuribo64.net), a board software of the same concept.

 To learn more about Blargboard Plus, head over to its [official website](http://bbp.github.io).
 A stable download of Blargboard Plus is available in [this forum thread](http://www.tierage.net/board/?page=thread&id=5).
 This repo is for unstable development.
 Feel free to download this to use for your board, but expect it to explode in your fa- er, have a few issues.
 Yeah.